This post looks at Carl Rogers’ personality theory and how part of it relates significantly to our parenting/caring of children.

 Part of Carl Rogers’ theory includes the concept of ‘conditions of worth’.
 These are basically the conditions most of us had to fulfil as a child in order to get our significant adults’ approval.
 This seems like a straightforward idea, however while we are parenting, rarely are these conditions of worth brought into consciousness and seldom do we consider what we give our children approval for (or what will receive our disapproval).

 On face value, conditions of worth seem like a positive thing as they can help a child learn what is socially acceptable and what isn’t.
 For example, sharing our toys can get approval while hitting another child will not.
 However, if we inadvertently give our children the message that they are only lovable if they……..(insert behaviour)…….our children can end up suppressing the emotions, thoughts and behaviour their natural being wants to engage in, in order to get approval and this can cause internal conflict.
-Children will prioritise getting approval – especially if it’s not very forthcoming – over their own needs.
+They will start to carry round a structure of shoulds and musts that can cause anxiety and a tendency to judge others in the long run.
+Children will always prioritise getting approval – especially if it’s not very forthcoming – over their own needs.
 If children are frequently on the hunt for approval because it is very hard to come by, their self-esteem will become very dependent upon approval from others.
 This can stay with a person well into adulthood.

-It makes sense to me therefore that if unconditional approval/positive regard is what a child needs to keep self esteem intact, disapproval could be experienced negatively and potentially as a knock to their self-esteem.
-So if we are to teach our children to behave in socially acceptable ways, how can we do this without damaging their self-esteem?
+It makes sense to me therefore that if unconditional approval/positive regard is what a child needs to feel a connection with their parent and consequently keep self-esteem intact, disapproval is shame inducing, experienced negatively and potentially as a disconnect from the parent and a knock to their self-esteem.
+So if we are to teach our children to behave in socially acceptable ways, how can we do this without damaging our relationship with them and their self-esteem?
 Or to use an example, if a child scribbles all over the wall and thinks you’re going to like what they have achieved, how can we prevent them from doing it again without making them feel slightly rejected or less loved?

 Giving unconditional positive regard is like a mindset.
 It’s about making your child feel accepted and loved as they are.
 It is the bedrock of solid self-esteem.
 Our ability to deliver this kind of parenting, unless we have consciously worked upon it, will almost definitely depend on the kind of parenting we received ourselves as child.
 The old adage, ‘we can’t give what we haven’t got ourselves,’ rings true here.
 The mindset towards a child for unconditional positive regards is along the lines of: